 Grammatical Structure (3-0) Prerequisite: ENGL 1310, 1320 or permission of instructor.
 Topics include an introduction to the current theory and practice of grammars of English.
-(Spring 2018)
+(Spring even years)

 Professional and Technical Writing (3-0) Prerequisite: ENGL 1310, 1320 or permission of instructor.
 Students will learn the use of rhetorical strategies, common formats, and research procedures appropriate to the professions, including business, the sciences, and law.
-(Fall 2017)
+(Fall odd years)